gengojs/site/README.md

     * Yeti from bootswatch

 * If you want to add more languages:
-    * The locale to look at is locales under approot/locales.
-Just translate the en-US.js file.
+    * The locale to look at is 'en-US.js' under approot/locales.
+Just translate the file.